Do you want to be a speaker at Climate Arena? Read on!

 Here are a few tips if you’re considering pitching a session:

-• Do you have a (nerdy) skill or a helpful tool?
+- Do you have a (nerdy) skill or a helpful tool?
 We are interested in those!
-You can pitch us a session/workshop about teaching a specific OSINT skill, a visualization tool you want to showcase, or a database that you put together others could benefit from.
+You can pitch us a session/workshop about teaching a specific OSINT skill, a visualisation tool you want to showcase, or a database that you put together others could benefit from.

-• Think European.
+- Think European.
 Climate Arena is a meeting space for journalists and experts from all over the continent.
 Stories may take place outside of Europe, but they need to have a European connection.
-We describe “Europe” very widely (46 European Council countries).
+We describe “Europe” very widely (46 Council of Europe countries).

-• Your pitch can be academic or scientific — only please dumb it down for us: We don’t have many general debates and presentations of scientific papers about the climate crisis or climate journalism, but we are looking for academic work that journalists can work with or learn from, or insights and possibilities about collaborations between journalists and scientists.
+- Your pitch can be academic or scientific — only please dumb it down for us: We don’t have many general debates or presentations of scientific papers about the climate crisis or climate journalism, but we are rather looking for academic work that journalists can work with or learn from, or insights and possibilities about collaborations between journalists and scientists.

-The Climate Arena team is small, but passionate.
+The Climate Arena team is very small but passionate.
 We are all first and foremost journalists and embedded in the investigative, cross-border and data journalism community, and seek to offer great content that appeals to and is useful for others in the community.

 We rely on your ideas and engagement to create a successful conference.
 Thank you for helping us out!